-Installment sales is basically a buy now and pay later policy of the seller, which allow the purchaser to make payment for the goods in installments and to obtain the goods in the starting of the period and in this method of sales, proceeds from sales and expenses are not recorded at the time of sales, but these are recorded at the time of collection of cash.
+Installment sales is a buy now and pay later policy of the seller, which allows the purchaser to make payment for the goods in installments and to obtain the goods at the start of the period in this method of sales.
+The proceeds from sales and expenses are not recorded at the time of sales, but these are recorded at the time of collection of cash.

 Explanation of Installment Sales

 In this sales method, the buyer purchases the goods but does not pay the corresponding dues immediately; rather, the buyer releases the payment in installments.
-An installment sale, revenue from sales, and expenses are recorded by the seller at the time of collection of cash and not at the time of sales to the customer.
-The taxpayer who wants to defer their capital gains used this method of sales.
+An installment sale, revenue from sales, and expenses are recorded by the seller at the time of cash collection and not at the time of sales to the customer.
+A taxpayer who wants to defer their capital gains uses this method of sales.

 How Does Installment Sales Work?

 It is prudent to recognize revenue where the seller defers its revenue recognition until the collection of sales proceeds.
-This method is generally used where ownership is not transferred completely at the time of sales or there is uncertainty regarding the collection of amounts like in the real estate sector.
-However, it requires the buyer to make payment in installment along with the interest if the installments are payable in several years.
+This method is generally used where ownership is not transferred completely at the time of sales, or there is uncertainty regarding the collection of amounts, like in the real estate sector.
+However, the buyer must pay installments with interest if the installments are payable in several years.
 At the time of sales, the following journal entry should be passed: